 How To Stop The Bleeding With QuikClot

-Think about it… most first aid kits have an assortment of typical size bandages for cuts and scrapes, a few gauze bandages (often 2×2″ and 4×4″), gauze tape, and a few other supplies.
+Think about it.
+Most first aid kits have an assortment of typical size bandages for cuts and scrapes, a few gauze bandages (perhaps 2×2″ and 4×4″), gauze tape, and a few other supplies.
 The thing is, what are you going to do if someone gets a deep and profusely bleeding wound?

-Although primarily designed to help staunch blood flow by applying pressure to the wound site, the 70-inch long elastic portion of the bandage can also be used in the field to construct a sling, to bind a strain or sprain, to secure splints to the broken limb, or even as an improvised tourniquet.
+Although the Israeli battle dressing is primarily designed to help staunch blood flow by applying pressure to the wound site, the 70-inch long elastic portion of the bandage can also be used in the field to construct a sling, to bind a strain or sprain, to secure splints to the broken limb, or even as an improvised tourniquet.

 In most ordinary bleeding injuries, applying direct pressure to the wound site is adequate to control or stop the bleeding.
 This is important to know.

 By applying pressure (ideally with a clean gauze or clean cloth over the wound) you will slow or stop the bleeding while allowing the bodies own coagulants to work and clot the wound area, or to provide time until professional help arrives – assuming they can be summoned.

 I have read of concerns from emergency room doctors and personnel who say that in many cases people have used QuikClot where ordinary wound pressure treatment would have been adequate.
 The issue is that the use of (older) QuikClot (loose granules) will require the emergency room staff to clean the wound area of the granules – creating more trauma to the wound than otherwise.